OpenPrograms/Fingercomp-Programs/charts/README.md

-Available for downloading on the Hel repository as [the `charts` package](https://hel.fomalhaut.me/#packages/charts).
+Available for downloading on the [Hel repository](https://hel.fomalhaut.me/#packages/charts).

 ### Contents
 * `Container`